hseera/python-utilities/README.md

 # [12: Network Conversation Flow](#12-network-conversation-flow)
 Convert network conversation captured in the trace file into a heatmap.
 Useful when you have a lot of conversations captured.
 This script makes it easy to visualize the conversations, if you are not comfortable reading/trolling the Wireshark network conversation view.
 It also has an option to generate a graph too.
-However the code to generate graph will require a little modification to cater for too many conversations.
+However, the code to generate the graph will require a little modification to cater to too many conversations.
 For less than 40 conversations in a trace file, the current code should suffice.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/network-conversation-heatmap.png)
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/graph.png)